syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 ### Prerequisites for Linux

-Using the "System.Drawing.Common" API in the OCR Processor, install the "libgdiplus" and "libopenjp2-7" packages.
+Install the "libgdiplus" and "libopenjp2-6" packages.
 Please refer to the following commands to install the packages.

 {% highlight c# tabtitle="C#" %}